MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - **Prevent data exfiltration**: You can block the download, cut, copy, and print of sensitive documents on, for example, unmanaged devices.

 - **Require authentication context**: You can reevaluate Azure AD Conditional Access policies when a sensitive action occurs in the session.
-For example, require multi-factor authentication on download of a highly confidential file.
+For example, require multifactor authentication on download of a highly confidential file.

 - **Protect on download**: Instead of blocking the download of sensitive documents, you can require documents to be labeled and encrypted when you integrate with Microsoft Information Protection.
 This action ensures the document is protected and user access is restricted in a potentially risky session.